Prospects for probing gravitational waves from primordial black hole binaries: Introduction

-Whereas the present LIGO-Virgo detectors are sensitive to mergers of $\mathcal{O}(1-100\Msun)$ compact objects, various detectors are currently being designed that allow us to probe a wide mass range from well below the astrophysical BH mass bound to extremely heavy BHs seen in galactic centers~\cite{Punturo:2010zz,LISA:2017pwj,Graham:2017pmn,Badurina:2019hst,Bertoldi:2019tck}.
+Whereas the present LIGO-Virgo detectors are sensitive to mergers of $\mathcal{O}(0.1-100)\Msun$ compact objects, various detectors are currently being designed that allow us to probe a wide mass range from well below the astrophysical BH mass bound to extremely heavy BHs seen in galactic centers~\cite{Punturo:2010zz,LISA:2017pwj,Graham:2017pmn,Badurina:2019hst,Bertoldi:2019tck}.
 For example, these detectors will provide invaluable information about the mass, spin, and redshift distributions of the BH merger rate, which will help us determine the origin of these BHs.
-Particularly interesting are the prospects of probing subsolar mass BHs.\footnote{A search for sub-solar mass PBH binaries using the Ligo-Virgo O2 data found four candidate events although they were not sufficiently statistically significant to count them as detections~\cite{Phukon:2021cus}.} Such BHs are not expected to be formed through any astrophysical processes, and therefore their detection would be a clear signature of a PBH population.
+Particularly interesting are the prospects of probing subsolar mass BHs.\footnote{A search for sub-solar mass PBH binaries using the Ligo-Virgo O2 data found four candidate events although they were not sufficiently statistically significant to count them as detections~\cite{Phukon:2021cus}.} Such BHs are not expected to be formed through usual stellar evolution, and therefore their detection would be a strong signature of a PBH population.\footnote{Non-primordial subsolar mass PBHs could form in cosmologies with a dissipative dark sector~\cite{Chang:2018bgx,Shandera:2018xkn} or via DM induced collapse of neutron stars or white dwarfs~\cite{Kouvaris:2018wnh,Dasgupta:2020mqg}.}